Thiago Prieto

+Thiago Prieto Acosta (/es/; born 5 November 2003) is an Argentine futsal player who plays as a centre-back for San Lorenzo.

+Born in Laguna Larga, Córdoba, Argentina, Prieto began his youth career with Independiente in 2015, progressing through the academy until 2020.
+He made his senior debut for Independiente in 2016, going on to make 27 appearances and score 12 goals for the club between 2016 and 2019.

-Thiago Prieto Acosta (/es/; born 5 November 2003) is an Argentine professional futsal footballer known sportingly as Thiago Prieto footballer for San Lorenzo.
-He also represented the Argentina National Team.
-In the Youth categories (Sub 15 and Sub 17) on 7 occasions scoring 1 goal.
-He is recognized for being the youngest soccer player to become champion of the Copa Comebol Libertadores, which he obtained in Uruguay in 2021.
+In 2020, he joined San Lorenzo de Almagro.
+He is recognized for being one of the youngest players to become champion of the Copa CONMEBOL Libertadores, which he obtained in Uruguay in 2021.

+At international level, Prieto has represented the Argentina national team, making seven appearances and scoring one goal.

 Biography

 He was born on November 5, 2003, in Laguna Larga, province of Córdoba, Argentina.
 His parents are Ariel Prieto and Mariela Rita Acosta, both originally from the province of Buenos Aires, (Argentina).
 He is studying in the last educational year of high school, at the Colegio de Independiente de Avellaneda (club in which he played), where he was flagged.
 He is currently enrolled in the Cenard to continue with his studies in the career of Physical Education Teacher.

 Career

 Thiago Prieto arrived at Independiente in 2015.
 Five years later, the centre-back made the breakthrough into first-team football under manager Lucas Pusineri.
 He initially trained with the club in pre-season, notably appearing in a friendly win over Boca Juniors.
 Prieto's senior debut occurred on 6 December 2020 in a Copa de la Liga Profesional victory over Defensa y Justicia, as he played eighty-eight minutes before being replaced by Lucas Rodriguez He penned terms on a contract until December 2020 on 15 December 2018.

 Then he became a San Lorenzo de Almagro player for the 2020 season, where Thiago was crowned local champion of the bullring.